jywu20/Notes/Computer Science/Logic and PLT/c++-move.md

 but we can turn it into a r-value by `std::move`, whose return value is by definition *unnamed* and therefore is a r-value.

-One thing to note is that is a r-value reference is to be passed around,

 # Conversion rules between r-value references and l-value references

 `std::move` can actually be implemented using standard C++ primitives without special compiler supports.